 However, just because I am not regularly asking “Why me?” doesn’t mean that I am not taking every opportunity to learn from this entire experience.
-You may recall that I don’t believe that everything happens for a reason.
-Kari Driskell Johnston always comes through with excellent (and humorous) reminders on this topic:
+I have made it clear over the last few years that I don’t believe everything happens for a reason.
+Kari Driskell Johnston accurately (and humorously 🤣) represents my feelings on the topic:

 Boundaries are a necessity for anyone who is sharing their story in a public way.
-And, if for some reason, a boundary gets breached, then I go back to relying on my strong sense of self, my resilience, and my perseverance.
+And if, for some reason, a boundary gets breached, then I go back to relying on my strong sense of self, my resilience, and my perseverance.

 I’m not gonna lie, though.
 There are plenty of days when I wish I could tell people to go to therapy. 🤣